Social Security Disability, Medical Coverage, and Workers’ Comp

 Will I Be able to Get Medical Insurance After a Settlement?

 Deciding to accept a workers’ compensation settlement from the insurance company can close your claim.
 It can also affect your medical insurance in the future.
 You can apply for medical coverage under the Affordable Care Act or Obamacare after a work injury.
-You will need legal help to insure your work injury is limited and does not hurt your right to future private medical coverage.
+You will need legal help to ensure your work injury is limited and does not hurt your right to future private medical coverage.

 If you have Medicare, it may not pay for future medical treatment.
 Some of your settlement money, however, may be earmarked for future medical expenses.
 Similarly, if you have private medical insurance, your carrier may not pay for your medical expenses unless you can show that the cost of your treatment is the same as or greater than the amount of the settlement intended for medical use.